 Catamenial epilepsy describes a menstrual cycle seizure disorder.
 It is a term that is used to describe seizures that occur or increase during certain phases throughout a woman’s menstrual cycle.
 This particular seizure diagnosis is given to approximately 70% of all women who suffer from seizure activity, affecting over 1 million women in the U.S. alone.
 Levels of ovarian hormones (particularly progesterone and estrogen) fluctuate throughout the menstrual cycle, and in some women with epilepsy, these fluctuations may be related to the occurrence of seizures around the time of menses or an increase in seizures in relation to the menstrual cycle.
-Recently, studies and investigations are confirming the existence of three different patterns within the catamenial seizure catagory.
+Recently, studies and investigations are confirming the existence of three different patterns within the catamenial seizure category.
 The first pattern is seen to occur just prior to the onset of menstruation, and is called perimenstrual.
 The second pattern is frequently seen at ovulation (or right before it), during the ovulatory period of the menstrual cycle.
 Thirdly, women can experience seizure activity at any point during the luteal phase (the time between when you ovulate and when you get your period).

 Through careful assessment of menstrual cycles in conjunction with documented seizure activity, it is believed that the changes in the ovarian hormone levels, particularly estrogen levels throughout a woman’s cycle, is a contributing factor to seizure activity.
 Because it has been found that estrogens are excitatory hormones, or pro-convulsant, the level of estrogen that is unopposed by progesterone, identified as an anti-convulsant hormone, is many times a determining factor in the development of catamenial epilepsy.
-Seizures have been proven to be influenced by variations in the secretions of both estrogen and progesterone, and their opposing affects on the seizure threshold throughout the menstrual cycle.
+Seizures have been proven to be influenced by variations in the secretions of both estrogen and progesterone, and their opposing effects on the seizure threshold throughout the menstrual cycle.

 Those women who are on anti-epileptic drugs (AED’s) throughout their menstrual cycle have experienced an increased susceptibility to seizure activity as their hormone levels fluctuate as well, due to the concentrations of those AED’s.